doga/qworum-domain-model/README.md

 ---
 flowchart LR
   subgraph gs["General set"]
-    comment@{shape: braces, label: "For a persona, having all general roles implies having all roles in this roleset"}
+    comment@{shape: braces, label: "Having all of these general roles implies having all roles in this roleset."}
     uploader
     transferrer
     writer